-Welcome to the Church of the Nazarene: Africa Region
+Welcome to the Church of the Nazarene Africa

 The Church of the Nazarene was founded in 1908, with the intention of spreading the message of scriptural holiness (Christ-like living).
 We are a Protestant Christian church, rooted in the Wesleyan-Holiness tradition.
 The Church is now home to more that 2 million members globally, who worship in over 26 thousand local congregations in 159 world areas.

 “OUR MISSION IS TO MAKE CHRIST-LIKE DISCIPLES IN THE NATION.”

 This mission is supported by our core values of being:

 “OUR VISION IS TO REALIZE PERSONAL AND CORPORATE WESLEYAN HOLINESS REVIVAL RESULTING IN THE GROWTH AND MULTIPLICATION OF CHURCHES, WHERE DISCIPLES ARE MAKING DISCIPLE IN AFRICA AND THROUGHOUT THE WORLD.”

 The Africa region is divided into seven fields, namely:

 - CENTRAL FIELD (Cameroon, Democratic Republic of the Congo, Republic of the Congo, and Gabon)